Please enable JavaScript to view the comments powered by Disqus.

 Remember how your opponent plays:

-• When they keep losing because invalid call of bluffs, do they keep trying or do they stop trying?
+• When they keep losing because of an invalid call of bluffs, do they keep trying, or do they stop trying?

 • Do they tend to lie when they have 2 of the same character?